Hi there! The short story is that I answer to all of the following names….

 Aaaaand here’s the fancy version…

 Heather M. Dixon is an author, speaker, and Bible teacher who understands living with a story that is not easy.
 Diagnosed with an incurable and terminal genetic disorder that she inherited from her mother, she is passionate about encouraging and equipping women to trust in God, face their greatest fears, and live with hope, especially in the midst of difficult circumstances.
-When she is not blogging at The Rescued Letters or speaking at women’s conferences and events, Heather loves to make the most of everyday moments such as cooking for her husband and son, brainstorming all the possible ways to organize Legos and superheroes, checking out way too many library books, or unashamedly indulging in her love for all things Disney.
-Heather is a regular contributor to Journey magazine and the author of two Bible studies – Ready: Finding the Courage to Face the Unknown and Determined: Living Like Jesus in Every Moment.
+When she is not blogging at The Rescued Letters or speaking at women’s conferences and events, Heather loves to make the most of everyday moments such as cooking for her husband and son, checking out way too many library books, or unashamedly indulging in her love for all things Disney.
+Heather serves as the Women’s Ministry Coordinator for her church in Raleigh and is a regular contributor to Lifeway’s Journey magazine.
+She is the author of three Bible studies including Determined: Living Like Jesus in Every Moment and Renewed: Finding Hope When You Don’t Like Your Story.

 Still with me?
 Good, because we’re getting to the good stuff.
 Here are 41 fun facts about me: